 The Odyssey PC625 is a multi-purpose deep cycle battery that is equally at home on land or sea.
 A non-leaking AGM battery, can handle the rough and tumble that comes with rough going or choppy seas and, constructed with pure lead plates, it delivers considerably more power than standard flooded batteries.
 As with all AGM batteries, the PC625 offers great protection against shocks and vibrations making it ideal not just for marine craft but for Powersports from motorbikes and ATVs to snowmobiles and gyrocopters.

 I would recommend the PC625 for smaller marine craft as it is reliable and delivers the power you require for both cranking and deep cycling, delivering almost 400 cycles before recharging is necessary.
 Perhaps not quite as robust as the Vmaxtanks MR107, the Odyssey PC625 is up there with the best marine batteries available today.

-The Optima range of AGM batteries are known for their slow self discharge rate which reduces the amount of time spent on charging the batteries and require little maintenance even when stored during the winter months.
+The Optima range of AGM batteries is known for their slow self-discharge rate which reduces the amount of time spent on charging the batteries and requires little maintenance even when stored during the winter months.